Pros and Cons of Living in Mexico City

 What do expats find most challenging?

 "Expat life in Mexico City can often be quite challenging, as there is a big difference between the culture of a developed nation and the culture of Mexico.
 The language barrier is certainly one of the biggest challenges to overcome, as many people in the city do not speak English and communicating can be difficult.
 Mexico City is a bustling metropolis with a very fast pace of life, and this can be a difficult transition for those used to more relaxed cultures.
 Additionally, the often unpredictable traffic and limited public transportation can be trying for many expats living in the city.
-Finally, the intense heat and humidity during the summer can be difficult to cope with for those not used to such conditions," explained one expat.
+Finally, the intense heat and humidity during the summer can be difficult to cope with for those not used to such conditions," remarked one in Mexico City.

 About the Author